ThomasBurgess2000/AlphaPi/README.md

 # AlphaPi

+AlphaPi is a plain text device that has two apps: word processor and chatbot.

+See it in action here: https://www.reddit.com/r/AlphaPi/comments/1g417sg/alphapi_v2/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button

-These are Python scripts that are meant to be used with the Adafruit 2.23" Monochrome OLED Bonnet (https://learn.adafruit.com/adafruit-2-23-monochrome-oled-bonnet/overview) although scripts with "sharp" in the name are meant to work with the 400x240 Sharp Memory Display from Adafruit.
+`128x32oled.py` is meant to be used with the Adafruit 2.23" Monochrome OLED Bonnet (https://learn.adafruit.com/adafruit-2-23-monochrome-oled-bonnet/overview).

-## alphapi.py
-alphapi.py is a basic text-entry script built using the curses module.
-Updates the screen with characters typed.
-Inspired by the Alphasmart.

-### game.py
-game.py allows you to use pygame functions and event handling without using its display functions (you continue to use PIL for that).
-The main point is to be able to use pygame for key presses.
-Still requires an HDMI display to be plugged in.

-### gamewodis.py
-gamewodis.py is my attempt to get pygame input without a display plugged in (headless) but so far have been unsuccessful.

-### photo.py
-photo.py displays an image that you add to the same directory as the script.
+`gfxhat.py` is meant to be used with the GFX HAT (https://www.pishop.us/product/gfx-hat-128x64-lcd-display-with-rgb-backlight-and-touch-buttons/).

+The case I use is `alphapi.stl`.
+Will modify in the future for other configurations.